Improving Health Care

 Bridget believes in providing tax incentives for small business owners who hire new workers.
-She believes that everyone should pay their fair share, but she also supports lowering the state’s corporate net income tax rate (which at 9.9% is the second highest in the country) to lure businesses to our area and to enliven job creation.
+She believes that everyone should pay their fair share, but she also supports lowering the state’s corporate net income tax rate which at 9.9% is among the highest in the country to lure businesses to our area and to enliven job creation.

 Bridget believes in increasing the minimum wage because workers should not struggle to have their most basic needs met.